 The researchers say that they’re aiming to conduct human trials before the end of 2022, and the vaccine could be available within the next 10 years.

 Treatment options for herpes symptoms include prescription medication, over-the-counter (OTC) medication, and home remedies.
 The best herpes treatment for you may depend on the type and severity of the infection.

-Docosanol is the active ingredient in the OTC topical medication Abreva, which is FDA-approved for the treatment of recurrent herpes simplex labialis (HSL), the most recognized recurring infection of your lips and perioral tissue caused by HSV-1.
-A 2001 study concluded that docosanol is safe and effective for treating recurrent HSL.
+Docosanol is the active ingredient in the OTC topical medication Abreva.
+Abreva is approved by the Food and Drug Administration (FDA) for the treatment of recurrent herpes simplex labialis (HSL), the most recognized recurring infection of your lips and perioral tissue caused by HSV-1.

-Like prescription and OTC medications for herpes, home remedies do not cure the virus.
-However, they may provide relief for symptoms like pain, cold sores, and blisters.
+Like prescription and OTC medications for herpes, home remedies don’t cure the virus.
+However, they may provide relief for symptoms, like pain, cold sores, and blisters.